jsadams22/roman-numerals-converter/README.md

 npm run start:dev
 ```

-This will start the backend up on the configured port (default 3000), which is then accessible via the browser at `localhost:3000/index.html`.
+This will start the backend up on the configured port (default 3000), which is then accessible via the browser at `localhost:3000/romannumeral`.
 The frontend
 will be accessible at `localhost:5173`.

+Note that the backend expects exactly one query parameter, `query`, which takes an integer between 1 and 3,999.

 ## Running the project